 With a growing base of fans and players, pickleball is one of the country’s fastest growing sports.
 Recent years have seen an explosion in interest in pickleball.
 What began as a backyard hobbyist’s game has grown into a competitive sport with leagues, a national association and even a U.S. Open tournament.
 Given this rise in the number of games and players, many pickleball enthusiasts have organized into leagues and are in the hunt for reliable, regular play facilities to host lessons, matches and tournaments.

 For groups without a permanent home, open pickleball courts are hard to find.
 Many associations have access to outdoor courts, but these are only usable in good weather, or for only part of the year.
-One popular solution among sports enthusiasts looking for indoor, year round facilities is an inexpensive, temporary canvas covered structure.
+One popular solution among sports enthusiasts looking for indoor, year round facilities is an inexpensive, temporary fabric covered structure.
 One similar alternative to this solution is a high quality, clear span tension fabric building.
 These structures offer plenty of comfortable indoor space and amenities, and are a cost effective venue for play throughout the year.

 Pickleball: One of the Fastest Growing Sports in the USA